fobe-projects/fobe-docs/static/boards/fobe_quill_nrf52840_mesh/README.md

 The FoBE Quill nRF52840 Mesh is a compact and versatile development platform for IoT solutions.
 It combines Nordic's high-end multiprotocol SoC, the nRF52840, with Semtech's ultra-low-power sub-GHz radio transceiver, the SX1262.
-Designed for IoT applications, it offers a comprehensive wireless connectivity solution, supporting protocols such as Bluetooth 5, Thread, Zigbee, IEEE 80.2.15.4, and LoRa®.
+Designed for IoT applications, it offers a comprehensive wireless connectivity solution, supporting protocols such as bluetooth 5, Thread, Zigbee, IEEE 80.2.15.4, and LoRa®.

 This development board is feature-rich, including a battery charger, dedicated power path management, an ultra-low quiescent current DC-DC converter, a 1.14-inch color IPS display, user-programmable LEDs and buttons, an MFP expansion connector, a reversible USB-C connector, and header sockets for easy expansion.